Palakorn-Voramongkol/golang-kong-keycloak/README.md

 ```
 .
 ├── docker-compose.yml        # Main orchestrator for all services
-├── Dockerfile                # For the Go application
+├── Dockerfile                # For the Go API application
 ├── configure-kong.ps1        # Windows script to configure Kong
 ├── configure-kong.sh         # Linux/macOS script to configure Kong
 ├── go.mod